snackzone/activerecord-lite/readme.md

 * Has one through
 * Has many through

-###Did I mention it's searchable?
-* SQLObject#where takes a params hash.
-* #where method calls are:
-  * Stackable.
-SQLObject#where returns a Relation instance
-  * Manipulatable.
-SQLRelation instances respond to all Array instance methods
+###SQLRelation
+Has the basic functionality of ActiveRecord::Relation, allowing us to order and search DB entries with minimal querying.

-  * Lazy.
-Queries only fire when necessary, i.e. when the SQLRelation is coerced into an array (you can also call SQLRelation#load to force this).
+All methods are lazy and stackable.
+Queries are only fired when SQLRelation#load is called or when the relation is coerced into an Array.

+Methods included:
+  * All
+  * Where
+  * Includes
+  * Find
+  * Order
+  * Limit
+  * Count
+  * First
+  * Last

 ###Eager loading reduces queries
 * Preload has_many and belongs_to associations by calling SQLObject#includes